-If you have the opportunity, cheer on one of Arizona’s professional sports teams in their home stadium.
-The state is home to the NFL’s Cardinals, the NHL’s Coyotes, the NBA’s Phoenix Suns, the MLB’s Diamondbacks, and more.
+Cheer on one of Arizona’s professional sports teams if you can.
+The state is home to the NFL’s Cardinals, the NHL’s Coyotes, the NBA’s Phoenix Suns, and the MLB’s Diamondbacks.

 There is nothing like experiencing a live game with thousands of other fans.
 The energy in the stadium is electric, and you can’t help but get caught up in it.